This post was originally posted for Indie Band Guru

-If you were anywhere near Pontiac, Michigan, on Saturday night and weren’t at Fusion Shows’ 10th Birthday party, you missed out on one of the biggest shows to happen in 2018 already.
+If you were anywhere near Pontiac, Michigan on Saturday night and weren’t at Fusion Shows’ 10th Birthday party, you missed out on one of the biggest shows to happen in 2018 already.
 The night was packed full of both local talent and fan favorites like PUP and Twin Peaks.

 Fusion Shows Rocks Hard

 Next to take the main stage was Ratboys.
 Armed with an acoustic guitar, quirky lyrics, and mellow rock vibes, everyone crowded into the ballroom, alcohol in hand, to listen to their set.
-Shocking the room with “this song is about my dead cat Elvis,” the band erupted into the tribute “Elvis In The Freezer.”
+Shocking the room with “this song is about my dead cat Elvis,” the band erupted into the tribute “Elvis In The Freezer”.
 If you’re a sucker for mellow rock and catchy lyrics that make you laugh, you’ll love Ratboys.

 Once PUP took the main stage, the entire crowd was the loudest it had been up to that point.
-With high energy and an ear-shattering sound, PUP took the crowd and the whole night to the next level.
+With high energy and an ear-shattering sound, PUP took the crowd and the entire night to the next level.
 Running all over the stage, jumping up and down, and even climbing on drummers, the entire band exerted energy that every punk band strives to achieve.
 They had the crowd jumping along with them and screaming at the top of their lungs.
 Crowd surfers flew over the barricade one after another the entire duration of the set.
 The was pit after pit of rowdy fans just wanting to have fun.

 Fusion Shows put together a great night of outstanding talent from all over the state and mainly midwest/Canadian bands.
 No matter how much of the music you came into The Crofoot knowing, you left having had a great time regardless.
-You even went with a few new bands to check out and wait for the next time they tour near you.
+You even left with a few new bands to check out and wait for the next time they tour near you.